 Streamers sometimes have one PC for gaming and another to take on the streaming tasks.
 Whether or not you have one or two PCs for streaming on Twitch is down to how graphically intense some games are, when you factor in the live streaming the stress can be all too much for a lesser PC build.
 You now see more and more cases like our runner-up in the full tower case breakdown, which offers a dual setup meaning you can have two builds in a single case.

 Dual cases are a great space saver but luckily there is headway with recent technology thanks to Nvidia, so streaming from a single PC is becoming a lot more feasible.

 Twitch Account & Software

 Creating your very own Twitch account is free and doesn’t take very long with the option to sign in via Facebook.
 Fill everything in about yourself and keep it professional as this is going to represent you and later your brand.
 When you first start out it can be quite helpful to add/follow every single person you know in real life.

-Each of the OBS options come with basic recording and live streaming.
+Each of the OBS options comes with basic recording and live streaming.
 They feature single destination RTMP(chat), Multiple layouts and video sources, live switching, custom transitions, and chroma key.
-Each software has its ups and downs so it's worth checking the software matches your individual needs before choosing.
+Each software has its ups and downs so it’s worth checking the software matches your individual needs before choosing.

-Your top of the line gaming headset may not cut it for streaming and this is largely down to the microphone quality.
+Your top-of-the-line gaming headset may not cut it for streaming and this is largely down to the microphone quality.
 Most if not all successful streamers have a standalone microphone setup combined with a good quality headset.
 You may not think it is important to splash out on a high-quality microphone as you are just starting out but having poor audio of any kind could negatively impact your viewership.

 How To Stream On Twitch From Console